 Girls develop the ability to lead through the Girl Scout Leadership Experience.
 Girls explore how they can Take Action through the three Journeys – It’s Your World – Change It!, It’s Your Planet – Love It!, and It’s Your Story – Tell It!
 Cadettes become familiar with the LIA award which they can earn as they help Brownies work on their leadership Journeys.
-Teens also get the opportunity to learn, grow, and hone leadership and other skills during It’s A Girl Thing.
-During the event girls choose from a variety of workshops, such as stress management, public speaking, and personal organization.
+We also hold a Girl Scout Day at the Capitol each year in Hartford so that girls can see governmental leadership in action and share with their legislators what they are doing in their communities.

 By literacy, we don't just mean reading, but also writing, communicating effectively and processing ideas.
 All have a huge impact on a girl's success.
 Many of our patch programs involve elements of research and sharing knowledge.
 Our Flat Juliette program encourages girls to communicate with others in their community and around the world through letters and postcards to share Juliette’s story.

 Raising girls' awareness of their stewardship responsibilities toward the environment is a key goal in Girl Scouting.
 Summer Camp is just one way we do this.
 Many Journeys and badges in the Girl's Guide to Girl Scouting emphasize appreciation of the outdoors and nature conservancy.
 We also encourage the use of our outdoor properties year-round.